 Gas tax holiday?
 It's a gimmick, and Biden and Evers should both do it

-But in this time of what seems to be a temporary and bullshit spike in gas prices, and with DC’s infrastructure bill giving a fiscal cushion while allowing for more road investments to continue, it can work.
+As the 4th of July looms in 2 weeks and gas prices remaining high, the Prez is thinking of making a move to bring those prices down ….a bit. and bullshit spike in gas prices, and with DC’s infrastructure bill giving a fiscal cushion while allowing for more road investments to continue, it can work.
 I’d say both Biden and Evers should do it, and announce it this week before 4th of July travel ramps up.

 Evers can get an extra benefit of bringing more anger against the gerrymandered GOP Legislature.
 It would go along with a campaign theme that Evers and WisDems really do care about the issues facing Wisconsinites, while GOPs are Big Liars who’d rather play games than solve problems.